D.I.C.E. Award for Outstanding Achievement in Original Music Composition: Developers and publishers

-Sony has published the most finalists and winners.
-It also published the most finalists for Original Music Composition in a single year, with four in 2008.
+Sony has published the most finalists and winners of this award category.
+Sony has the longest winning streak of six consecutive years (2021-2026), and it also published the most finalists for Original Music Composition in a single year, with four in 2008.
 Sony and Electronic Arts are the only publishers to have published back-to-back winners for Original Music Composition.
-Sony has currently published the last five winners.
 RedOctane and MTV Games have both published back-to-back winners for Soundtrack.
+Ubisoft has published the most finalists without a winner.

 Harmonix has developed the most winners for Soundtrack, and has a four-year winning streak for the award.
 Electronic Art's former subsidiary EA Los Angeles (Note: EA Los Angeles's first win was when they were called "DreamWorks Interactive".) and Sony's Santa Monica Studio have developed the most winning titles for Original Music Composition.
-EA Los Angeles is the only developer that developed back-to-back winners for Original Music Composition.
-Blizzard Entertainment has developed the most finalists without having a single winner.
-Ubisoft has published the most finalists without a winner.
+EA Los Angeles is the only developer that has developed back-to-back winners for Original Music Composition.
+Blizzard Entertainment has developed the most finalists without a win.